aytekinkaplan/JavaScript_Advance/collections_set_map.md

 These examples demonstrate

 various ways `Map` and `Set` can be used in JavaScript, from simple key-value storage and unique value collections to more advanced operations like filtering, counting, and managing complex data structures.

-Certainly!
-Here’s the explanation for each line of code, with comments directly above each line and additional information on the purpose of each loop:

 ```javascript
 // Create a new Map instance to store fruit names and their colors